hoheinzollern/workshop-cybersikkehed/day2/Exercise05/Exercise05.md

 ```
 ./victim
 ```
-And you should recieve the output of:
+And you should receive the output of:
 ```
 0xffd62530
 What's your name?